Fact-checked by the ZeroinDaily editorial team

 Collaboration Tools Inside Meetings

-Zoom introduced its AI Companion feature in 2023 and made it free for all paid plan users — a direct response to Microsoft bundling Copilot into Teams.
-As of July 2025, Zoom AI Companion is available in 36 languages, giving it a wider linguistic reach than Teams Copilot’s current rollout.
+Zoom introduced its AI Companion feature in 2023 and made it free for all paid plan users, a direct response to Microsoft bundling Copilot into Teams.
+As of early 2026, Zoom AI Companion is available in 36 languages, giving it a wider linguistic reach than Teams Copilot’s current rollout.

 Which App Integrates Better with Business Tools?